afzalamu/single-stage-opamp-design-using-gpdk180-in-cadence/README.md

 **SIZING M1 & M2 TRANSISTOR (NMOS)**
 - Open cadence virtuoso > Click on File > Create New Library > Attach gpdk180 Technology File to it
 - Then, Click on file > create Cell view (under that library) > Create Schematic
-- Then, use Components to make a setup like given below in the picture for sizing the M1 and M2 transisitors.
+- Then, use Components to make a setup like given below in the picture for sizing the M1 and M2 transistors.
 ![1](https://github.com/afzalamu/single-stage-opamp-design-using-gpdk180-in-cadence/assets/124300839/e22d354c-5ca0-49a7-b360-88f88d54d629)

 - Now, click on the check and save option and verify in the log that the schematic is saved with no errors